guidj/kelsey-portal/README.md

  -f,--feed <arg>    Feed [file] annotated data into neo4j.
 After seeding,
                     program exits, without executing any queries.
  -l,--limit <arg>   Maximum number of results.
-Default 10 -q,--query <arg>   Run query for a concept (CUI):
+Default 10 -q,--query <arg>   Run query:
-                    1: For a given disease, what other diseases have the highest number of common indicators?
+                    1: For a given disease (CUI), what other diseases have the highest number of common indicators?
-                    2: For a given disease, what indicators connect a diease to other diseases
+                    2: For a given disease (CUI), what indicators connect a diease to other diseases
-                    3: For an indicator, what other indicators commonly present in diseases where said indicator is present?
+                    3: For an indicator (CUI), what other indicators commonly present in diseases where said indicator is present?
-                    4: Which diseases are most similar to each other (share indicators)?
+                    4: Which diseases are most similar to each other (share indicators) (No CUI)?
-                    5: List diseases?
-                    5: List indicators?
+                    5: List diseases (No CUI)
- -s,--skip <arg>    Results offset.
+                    5: List indicators (No CUI) -s,--skip <arg>    Results offset.
 Default 0
 ```